Equinet Governance Structure

 The creation of Equinet as a formal Network stemmed from the necessity to professionalise the exchange of expertise and know-how between equality bodies and to facilitate the representation, promotion and protection of members’ interests at the European level.

 One main objective of the Network is to collect information and create new knowledge on equality and non-discrimination that first and foremost can help members further improve their practice at national level.
 This knowledge comes from the members themselves and the experience of implementing their mandate at national level.
 Other sources of knowledge are civil society actors, academia and other institutions at national or European levels.

 Thematic Working GroupsThey have been established in order for experts from equality bodies to meet on a regular basis and discuss issues pertaining to their mandate at national levels.
 This is where the most up-to-date knowledge is collected, where gaps and needs for further work are identified and peer to peer exchange and support happens.

 The work that members deliver in the different Working Groups allows for the production of outputs (reports, publications, declarations, toolkits…) where the latest findings are detailed and addressed to relevant stakeholders who may benefit from this updated knowledge.
 Stakeholders include equality bodies themselves, as well as other actors such as civil society organisations or European and national institutions.
-The Equinet Secretariat manages the organization of the Working Groups and ensures that the planned outputs are delivered and disseminated efficiently.
+The Equinet Secretariat and the Working Group Moderator (each group is assigned one moderator elected from the participants) manage the organization of the Working Groups and ensure that the planned outputs are delivered and disseminated efficiently.